Deidre has a Masters in applied linguistics and translation for her 20 years overseas. She's worked as a certified provider of the MBTI®.

 - Practice interviews: Role-play speaking up and "selling" your strong points, and also prepare for hypothetical interview questions.

-- When interviewed by a Sensing type, don't overwhelm him or her by too many possibilities.
+- When interviewed by a Sensing type, don't overwhelm him or her with too many possibilities.

 5. Making Decisions